 The main motivation behind the samples is to make it easy to experiment with different ways of doing the same thing in Vulkan.
-You can toggle options at run-time while monitoring the impact that they have on performance, thanks to the on-screen hardware counters.
-Finally, every sample is released alongside an article that explains the theory behind every best practice recommendation, as well as a guide to profiling using Arm Mobile Studio and other tools.
+You can toggle options at run-time while monitoring the impact that they have on performance.
+This is thanks to the on-screen hardware counters.
+Finally, every sample is released alongside an article that explains the theory behind every best practice recommendation, and a guide to profiling using Arm Mobile Studio and other tools.

 The main features that underlie all the samples in the framework are worth highlighting:

-The repository contains samples that provide a reference for API features and new Vulkan extensions, as well as performance samples focusing on CPU and GPU optimizations.
-This blog covers a few of these performance samples, focusing on considerations around limited power and therefore bandwidth on mobile devices with tile-based rendering.
+The repository contains samples that provide a reference for API features and new Vulkan extensions, and performance samples focusing on CPU and GPU optimizations.
+This blog covers a few of these performance samples.
+It focuses on the considerations around limited power and bandwidth on mobile devices with tile-based rendering.

-For immediate mode GPUs, found in desktop and console architectures, all the geometry is first processed and then added to a queue:
+For immediate mode GPUs, which are found in desktop and console architectures, the geometry is first processed and then added to a queue:

 Fragment processing then proceeds from this queue one draw call at a time.
 For every pixel, it performs depth testing and color shading, reading from and writing to main memory as much as necessary.
 These operations can require exceptionally high bandwidth, which is energy intensive.